 (g) ensuring that there is independent assurance of compliance with the MHHS ISMS.

-12.11 MHHS Participants BSCCo
+[PXXX]12.11 MHHS Participants BSCCo

 12.11.1 Separate from its role as MHHS Implementation Manager, BSCCo is an MHHS Participant.
-In addition to its general obligations as an MHHS Participant (as to which see paragraph 12.12), BSCCo also has particular responsibilities as an MHHS Participant in respect of the MHHS Qualification Plan and the MHHS Migration Plan.
+In addition to its general obligations as an MHHS Participant (as to which see paragraph 12.12), BSCCo also has particular responsibilities as an MHHS Participant in respect of the MHHS Qualification Plan and supporting the migration of Metering Systems.

 12.11.2 BSCCo shall undertake the following in relation to the MHHS Qualification of Parties and Party Agents in order to participate in market-wide, half-hourly Settlement: